NCSUSTAT/NCSUSTAT.github.io/_posts/2023-11-25-[7]Simulation and Data Analysis(2).md

 ## Result Analysis

-- For every Figure, (2,2) element is the Matérn correlation function $\rho = (0.5, 1), which genetate data.
+- For every Figure, (2,2) element is the Matérn correlation function $\rho = (0.5, 1)$, which genetate data.
 Therefore, SNPTM putperforms other since in this casethe model is corretly specified for SNPTM.

-- As we have pointed out in [5]New Estimator for Analyzing Functional Snippets(SNPT),  it shows the vulnerability of PACE for covariance function estimation at the boundary of the domain, where the number of design points is limited.
+- As we have pointed out in [5]New Estimator for Analyzing Functional Snippets(SNPT), PACE estimate, due to the missing data in the off-diagonal region and insufficient observations at two ends of the diagonal region, it suffers from signicant boundary effect.
+In each figure of covariance function estimation for PACE, we set the infinity as the maximum of the entire estimated covariance function value for convinience.

+- PFBE shows good performance in estimation of patterns where the Matérn correlation function decay rapidly to zero as design points move away from the diagonal.
+However, in spare setting,$m=5$, it performs poor in estimation of variance function.
+In dense setting, $m=15$, this phenomenon seems to be ameliorated.

+-